emqx/emqx-docs/en_US/modules/pgsql_authentication.md

 The authentication SQL can be adjusted according to business needs, such as adding multiple query conditions and using database preprocessing functions to implement more business-related functions.
 But in any case, the authentication SQL needs to meet the following conditions:

-1. The query result must contain the password field, which EMQ X uses to compare with the client password
+1. The query result must contain the password field, which EMQX uses to compare with the client password
-2. If the salting configuration is enabled, the salt field must be included in the query result, and EMQ X uses this field as the salt value
+2. If the salting configuration is enabled, the salt field must be included in the query result, and EMQX uses this field as the salt value
 3. There can only be one query result, if there are multiple results, only the first one will be taken as valid data

 The sample data in the default configuration is as follows: